nicholasadamou/jwt-spring-security-demo/readme.md

 # SpringBoot JWT Security Demo

-Example project to show how to use JWT in combination with Spring Security to protect REST API endpointd.
+Example project to show how to use JWT in combination with Spring Security to protect REST API endpoints.

 ## Development